appmagine/react-jsonapi/README.md

   * `fragments` - an array of fragments to include in this query.
 The `fields` and `relations` values from each fragment will be merged into the `fields` and `relations` values of this query.

-The decorator also adds these options as static properties to the wrapper component so they can be referenced when defining other components.

 ##### The `queries` prop